|author||Hana <email@example.com>||Thu Aug 05 16:04:58 2021 -0400|

 A web server that answers the question: “Is Go 1.x out yet?”

 A trivial “Hello, world” App Engine application intended to be used as the starting point for your own code.
+Please see Google App Engine SDK for Go and Quickstart for Go in the App Engine Standard Environment.

 go/types package is a type-checker for Go programs.
 It is one of the most complex packages in Go's standard library, so we have provided this tutorial to help you find your bearings.
 It comes with several example programs that you can obtain using